ricardo462/Knowlege-Based-System/README.md

 enough to infer a given hypothesis (or intermediate conclusion), assuming the premise is fully satisfied.

+- Early Stopping: parameter that sets if the system uses the $\alpha$ condition.

 After setting the parameters, the system is going to ask you questions about the animal that you are thinking about.
 Finally, after answering all the necessary questions, a final view with the conclusions is displayed.